-New Year's attack on packed Istanbul club leaves 39 dead
+Turkey: Search launched for New Year's nightclub attacker

 - 4 found dead after single-engine Cessna crashes near Hood Canal

+There was no immediate claim of responsibility for the attack and authorities did not name any suspects.
+The bloodiest attacks that Turkey endured in 2016 were the work of the Islamic State group or Kurdish militants.

+Turkey is a member of NATO and a partner in the U.S.-led coalition against the Islamic State group.
+The country is also facing renewed conflict with Kurdish rebels in the southeast, and across the border in Syria and Iraq.

-Interior Minister Suleyman Soylu said the man was still on the run, adding: “efforts to find the terrorist are continuing.”
+Interior Minister Suleyman Soylu said the attacker has not been identified and is still at large.
 “Our security forces have started the necessary operations.
-God willing he will be caught in a short period of time,” the minister said.
+God willing he will be caught in a short period of time,” he said.

+Private NTV news channel said the assailant entered the upscale nightclub, on the shores of the Bosporus, on the European side of the city, dressed in a Santa Claus outfit.
+The minister said the lone attacker was believed to have left the club wearing different clothing.

 At least 15 of the dead were foreign nationals, Soylu said, without providing information on their nationalities.
-Five of the victims were identified as Turkish nationals while authorities were still trying to identify the rest of the victims.
+Five of the victims were identified as Turkish nationals while authorities were still trying to identify the rest.
 At least 69 people were being treated in hospitals, four in serious condition, Soylu said.

 Three or four of the Turkish victims may have been employees at the nightclub, he said.

-Note: This story has been corrected to give the death toll from the stadium attack as 45, instead of 44.